Michael A. Steidel, Dean of Admission

 Exploring Carnegie Mellon

-Although we strongly recommend a campus visit, we realize that it is not always possible for you to come to campus.
-The Admission staff does travel to various parts of the country interviewing students in their hometowns.
-Information about making an appointment will be mailed to students prior to the time we arrive in your city.
+Although we strongly recommend a campus visit, we realize that it's not always possible for you to come to campus.
+The Admission staff does travel to just a few parts of the country interviewing students in their hometowns.
 Students who interview on campus do not have to schedule another interview in their hometown.
-The specific dates and locations for Hometown

 The more information you have, the better decisions about college you'll make!
-The Admission staff invites you to learn more about Carnegie Mellon by living like a university student for a day and a half in our Sleeping Bag Weekend program.
+The Admission staff invites you to learn more about Carnegie Mellon by living like a university student for a day and a half in our Turn Tartan Overnight program.
 Visits begin on Sunday morning and last through Monday afternoon.

 Call Carnegie Mellon for Assistance